The Beatles (TV series): Legacy

 The Beatles' views of the cartoon series discouraged them from participating significantly in the later animated feature film, Yellow Submarine, whose producer, Al Brodax, and director, George Dunning, had also been involved in the production of the animated series.
 Only when the band saw and were impressed by the Yellow Submarine's finished footage did they realize the film was a more ambitious creation.
 As a result, they agreed to appear in a short live-action epilogue for it.
 Lance Percival provided the voice of Fred in that film.

-While the series remained popular in syndication worldwide, the Internet has allowed for even more exposure due to its so bad it's good nature.
-Due to the nature of the show and the Beatles' enduring popularity as a band, the series has recently gained a cult following online.
-The series was available on YouTube and on online websites, but most episodes have since been removed due to copyright infringement; some who uploaded episodes and clips elected to mute out or remove the musical scenes, in order to obey the copyright rules of the musical recordings (though the episodes themselves are still under copyright).

-In December 2004, McFarlane Toys released a line of figures based on the cartoon series, featuring all four band members with instruments.
+In December 2004, McFarlane Toys released a line of figures based on the cartoon series, featuring all four band members with their instruments.
 In 2005, they released a boxed set featuring cartoon figures of all four band members with instruments, plus an alligator figure, speakers, and a radio.
 Apple Corps Ltd. purchased the rights to the series in the early 1990s.
 There has been popular demand for Apple Corps to issue a remastered release of the series on DVD.